jabrena/Esmarlz_Arena_REST_API/README.md

 ## Actuators

+### Locomotion

 The robots use different kind of actuators to move in the world but it is normal use EV3 large motors.
-Every robot can move 100 cm (5 cells)
+Every robot can move 200 cm (10 cells)

 https://raw.githubusercontent.com/jabrena/Esmarlz_Arena_REST_API/master/docs/ev3/actuators/ev3-large-motor.png

+### Arms

+In Esmarlz Arena, Robots incorporate virtual arms.
+Every turn, a robot is able to move and shoot in the same turn.

 # The game